 Healing Salve for Dry Winter Skin

 Healing salve for winter skin.
-Is winter having a negative effect on your skin?
-Red, raw, chapped skin on your hands, face, elbows and feet can make you thankful to be able to cover up with long sweaters, heavy jeans and thick socks.
+Is winter harming your skin?
+Red, raw, chapped skin on your hands, face, elbows, and feet can make you thankful to be able to cover up with long sweaters, heavy jeans, and thick socks.
 Luckily, spring is right around the corner, so now is the time to start healing your winter skin in preparation for t-shirt and shorts weather.
-One of my favorite ways to heal dry winter skin is with an amazing salve containing coconut oil, olive oil, beeswax, and essential oils.
+One of my favorite ways to alleviate dry winter skin is with a wonderful salve containing coconut oil, olive oil, beeswax, and essential oils.
 This was one of the first salves that I ever made, and it quickly became popular amongst both family and friends.

 Ingredients and Benefits

-Coconut oil is wonderful for the skin.
-In a double blind study published in 2014 by the International Journal of Dermatology, virgin coconut oils was shown to be an effective treatment for eczema, and has a protective effect against fungi, bacteria and viruses, while hydrating the skin.
+Coconut oil is excellent for the skin.
+In a double-blind study published in 2014 by the International Journal of Dermatology, virgin coconut oils were shown to be an effective treatment for eczema, and has a protective effect against fungi, bacteria, and viruses, while hydrating the skin.
 Olive oil contains antioxidants: vitamin E, polyphenols, and phytosterols and protects the skin from ultraviolet light.
 Beeswax naturally seals in moister, contains vitamin A, and is anti-inflammatory and anti-allergenic to help soothe irritated skin.
 Organic Lavender, rosemary, and peppermint add to the skin healing qualities of this salve.
 Lavender is antimicrobial and antioxidant, rosemary for its antiseptic qualities, and peppermint for its skin calming effect and to increase blood flow.

 ½ Cup Organic Coconut Oil (not fractionated)